 - 1. C = Compromised immune system.
-QUIZITEM When you are HIV-positive, your immune system, which helps your body fight infection, has been weakened.
-Exposure to any other infections is potentially very dangerous, because your body has less ability to fight infection, and as a result can hasten the disease process. - 2.
+QUIZITEM Remember that your immune system, which helps your body fight infection, may have been weakened by your addictive lifestyle.
+Exposure to sexually-transmitted diseases is therefore potentially dangerous because your body has less ability to fight infection. - 2.
 A = Altruism.
-QUIZITEM That means having concern for the welfare of others you don't want to spread HIV and other infections to your partner or unborn children. - 3.
-R = Reinfection.
-QUIZITEM By sharing needles or works or having unsafe sex, individuals with HIV can become re-infected with a strain of HIV that is resistant to some of the newer treatments.
-Therefore, you may greatly reduce your treatment options. - 4.
-E = Evidence.
+QUIZITEM That means having concern for the welfare of others-you don't want to spread infections to others. - 3.
+R = Resistance.
+QUIZ ITEM By sharing needles or works or having unsafe sex, individuals with HIV can become re-infected with a strain of HIV that is resistant to some of the newer treatments.

+Therefore, you may greatly reduce your treatment options.
+Individuals who are currently HIV-negative may also be infected with a strain of HIV that does not respond to treatment.

+4. E = Evidence.
 HIV is transmitted sexually by the sharing of body fluids (blood, semen, vaginal secretions, breast milk).
-QUIZ ITEM Only latex can reduce the sexual-transmission of HIV.
-You need to use latex protection for vaginal, anal, and oral sex, and for hand-to-genital or anal contact.
+QUIZITEM Only latex can reduce the sexual-transmission of HIV.
+You need to use latex protection for vaginal, anal, and oral sex, and for hand-togenital or anal contact.

-QUESTION: Do you need to use latex protection even if you are monogamous (have sex with only one person) and your partner is also HIV-positive?
-QUELITEM
+QUESTION: Do you need to use latex protection even if you are monogamous (have sex with only one person) or if you and your partner are both HIV-positive?